-The number of crime incidents in Atlanta saw an overall increase last week, for the second week in a row, according to data from SpotCrime, which collects data from police agencies and validated sources.
-Incidents rose to 528 for the week of July 8, up from 472 the week before.
+The number of reported crimes in Atlanta saw an overall increase last week, for the second week in a row, according to data from SpotCrime, which collects reports from police agencies and validated sources.
+The number of incidents rose to 569 for the week of Sept.
+23, up from 552 incidents the week before.

-There were five reports of "other" crimes, an increase of five from the previous week.
+There were three reports of "other" crimes, the same as the previous week.
 SpotCrime's broad "other" category includes a variety of offenses like fraud, trespassing, public disturbance and traffic violations.

-Regarding day and time factors, Monday, Tuesday and Wednesday saw the most crime incidents last week.
-The largest increase from the previous week occurred on Monday, Tuesday and Thursday, while incidents on Sunday went down.
-Comparing times of day, early afternoon, late afternoon and after midnight saw the most crime last week.
+Regarding day and time factors, Monday, Tuesday and Sunday had the most crime last week.
+The largest increases in reported crimes from the previous week occurred on Tuesday, Monday and Thursday, while the number of reported incidents on Sunday, Saturday and Wednesday went down.
+Comparing times of day, after midnight, late morning and early morning saw the most crime last week.

 To report a crime in progress or life-threatening emergency, call 911.
 To report a non-urgent crime or complaint, contact your local police department.